Roman Catholic Diocese of Marquette: 2000 to present

-After Schmitt retired in 1992, Pope John Paul II named Auxiliary Bishop James Garland from the Archdiocese of Cincinnati as the next bishop of Marquette.
-During this time, the diocese celebrated the Jubilee Year 2000.
+In 2000, the diocese began celebrating the Jubilee Year 2000.
 Events included a diocesan-wide celebration of the Sacrament of Confirmation at the Superior Dome in Marquette.
 At that ceremony, 656 youths received the confirmation.
 An estimated 2,500 people attended a liturgical celebration in 2000, at the Mattson Lower Harbor Park, also in Marquette.
-Garland retired in 2005.
+Garland retired as bishop of Marquette in 2005.

-In 2005, Reverend Alexander Sample was appointed the twelfth bishop of Marquette by Pope Benedict XVI.
+In 2005, Alexander Sample of Maquette was appointed its twelfth bishop by Pope Benedict XVI.
 In 2012, Sample ordained five seminarians to the diaconate, and ten new subdeacons.
 These new subdeacons include five from the United States for the Institute of Christ the King Sovereign Priest.
+That same year, Benedict XVI declared Baraga as venerable.
 In 2013, Pope Francis named Sample as archbishop of the Archdiocese of Portland.
 The pope appointed Monsignor John Doerfler of Green Bay as the next bishop of Marquette.

+The US Conference of Catholic Bishops (USCCB) in 2019 gave the diocese permission to advance the canonization cause of Francis C. Houle of Escanaba.
+A devout Catholic layman who spoke at many church gatherings, Houle developed in 1993 wounds on his hands that many saw as stigmata.
+Several miraculous healings were attributed to him.

-In 2021, the diocese announced a policy that transgender individuals needed to "repent" before they could receive baptism, confirmation or communion.
-It was believed to be the first diocese in the United States to adopt such a policy.
+In 2021, the diocese announced a policy that gay, non-binary and transgender individuals needed to "repent" before they could receive baptism, confirmation, or communion.
+It was believed to be the first diocese in the United States to adopt such a policy.The diocese in 2022 released a report on the Holy Family Orphan Home in Marquette, acknowledging that many of the staff in that facility had not been sensitve to the culture and language of its Native American residents.

 As of 2025, Doerfler is the bishop of Marquette.